light-87/big_notebook_context/narrative.md

 The economics of drug discovery reveal why accurate prediction tools are desperately needed.
 Current pharmaceutical research and development costs are astronomical:

-- **Average drug development cost**: $2.558 billion to $2.87 billion per approved drug [5]
+- **Average drug development cost**: $2.6 billion per approved drug [3][4]
-- **Development timeline**: 13.5 years on average [6]
+- **Development timeline**: 13.5 years on average [3]
-- **Success rate**: Only 10% of drugs entering clinical trials reach market approval [7]
+- **Success rate**: Only 10% of drugs entering clinical trials reach market approval [3]

 For cancer treatments specifically, the situation is even more challenging.
-The FDA has approved 80 small molecule protein kinase inhibitors, with an average monthly treatment cost of $17,900 for cancer patients, reaching up to $44,000 for specialized treatments [8].
+The FDA has approved 80 small molecule protein kinase inhibitors, with an average monthly treatment cost of $17,900 for cancer patients, reaching up to $44,000 for specialized treatments [5].
 These costs reflect not just the complexity of the diseases, but the inefficiency of current discovery methods.

 ### 2.2 Market Scale and Opportunity

-The global kinase inhibitors market, valued at $61.65 billion in 2024, is projected to reach $114.1 billion by 2033, representing a compound annual growth rate of 7.08% [9].
+The global kinase inhibitors market, valued at $61.65 billion in 2024, is projected to reach $114.1 billion by 2033, representing a compound annual growth rate of 7.08% [6].
 This massive market underscores both the clinical need and the economic opportunity for breakthrough prediction technologies.

-The pharmaceutical industry devoted $83 billion to R&D expenditures in 2019 alone, covering drug discovery, clinical testing, and development activities [10].
-Yet despite this enormous investment, the industry faces a persistent innovation crisis, with many companies struggling to achieve adequate returns on their research investments.

 ## 3. David vs. Goliath: Individual Innovation vs. Big Tech Billions

 ### 3.1 The Big Tech Approach

 Technology giants have recognized the transformative potential of AI in drug discovery and are investing accordingly.
-Google's Alphabet has positioned itself as a leader through multiple initiatives :
+Google's Alphabet has positioned itself as a leader through multiple initiatives:

-**Isomorphic Labs**, spun out from DeepMind in 2021, represents Alphabet's most ambitious drug discovery venture [11].
+**Isomorphic Labs**, spun out from DeepMind in 2021, represents Alphabet's most ambitious drug discovery venture [7].
 The company has:
-- Raised £182 million in new shares as of 2024 [12]
-- Spent £49 million on R&D in 2023 alone [13]
+- Spent £49 million on R&D in 2023 alone [8]
-- Secured partnerships worth up to $2.9 billion with pharmaceutical giants Eli Lilly and Novartis [14]
+- Secured partnerships worth up to $2.9 billion with pharmaceutical giants Eli Lilly and Novartis [8]
-- Developed AlphaFold3, which can predict protein structures and interactions [15]
+- Developed AlphaFold3, which can predict protein structures and interactions [9]

-The company's stated goal is audacious: to eventually "solve all diseases" using AI, with CEO Demis Hassabis declaring, "One day we hope to be able to say—well, here's a disease, and then click a button and out pops the design for a drug to address that disease" [16].
+The company's stated goal is audacious: to eventually "solve all diseases" using AI, with CEO Demis Hassabis declaring, "One day we hope to be able to say—well, here's a disease, and then click a button and out pops the design for a drug to address that disease" [7].

 ### 3.2 Our David vs. Goliath Achievement